the-simian/phaser-glsl-loader/README.md

 [![David-Dm](https://david-dm.org/the-simian/phaser-glsl-loader.svg)](https://david-dm.org/the-simian/phaser-glsl-loader)

-This is a simple GLSL loader that is meant to work with Phaser and Webpack.
+This is a simple GLSL loader that is meant to work with Phaser 2 and Webpack 1.x.x.

+## IMPORTANT: IF YOU ARE USING PHASER 3, this isn't for you.
+Check out my other project [create-phaser-app](https://github.com/simiancraft/create-phaser-app) for up-to-date phaser 3 tooling

-##The Problem:
+## The Problem:

 Lets say you're working in phaser, and you see a really cool looking fragment shader you want to use.